 After the Java War of 1825-1830 that ended in the surrender of the Mataram kingdom, which marked the complete conquest of Java, the Dutch introduced a system of forced cultivation.
 Different from the earlier transaction system of spices, the forced Cultivation System, where the colonial government organized a planned system of cash-crop production for export, led to the evolution of the plantation industry that shaped the history of Indonesia as an exporter of raw produces for the next century.
 From being the source of raw produce for merchant capitalism, the East Indies was to gradually become the source of raw produce for industrial capitalism.

 The Cultivation System – a system where the Dutch forced Indonesian peasants to raise cash crops for export – was a system that provided the basis for the economic progress in the Netherlands.
-This system was a classic piece of colonial exploitation, with the main aim to increase forcibly the productive capacities of agriculture (primarily on the island of Java) for the benefit of the Dutch treasury.
+This system was a classic piece of colonial exploitation, with the main aim to increase forcibly agricultural yields (primarily on the island of Java) for the benefit of the Dutch treasury.
 It was an outstanding success from the point of view of Dutch capitalism, producing massive quantities of tropical export goods whose sale in Europe propped up Holland.
 With coffee and sugar as the main crops, the whole period of the Cultivation System made a total of 300 million guilders from 1840-59.

 |Others (Indigo, chochienal, cinnamon, pepper, tea, tobbaco)||13653||5610||3299|